 Chair and Deputy-Chair

-Subject to subrule 47(48(b), the Chair or, in the Chair's absence, the Deputy-Chair is the Chairperson for any general meetings and for any committee meetings.
+Subject to subrule 47(c), the Chair or, in the Chair's absence, the Deputy-Chair is the Chairperson for any general meetings and for any committee meetings.

+The Association may, by resolution passed at a general meeting, approve the appointment of two Chairs, who must work together as Co-Chairs.

-If the Chair and the Deputy-Chair are both absent, or are unable to preside, the Chairperson of the meeting must be:
+If the Chair and the Deputy-Chair or the two Co-Chairs and Deputy-Chair (as the case may be) are all absent, or are unable to preside, the Chairperson of the meeting must be:

 in the case of a general meeting - a member elected by the other members present; or